emehrkay/gizmo/README.md

     ...

-Statments are useful when you create complex queries often and want to reference that logic in multiple places.
+Statements are useful when you create complex queries often and want to reference that logic in multiple places.

     from gremlinpy.statement import Statement